BA in Technical Communication

 You want to learn from a world-class faculty

 Texas Tech's program in Technical Communication & Rhetoric (TCR) has the largest faculty in the world for programs of its kind.
-Sixteen well-known scholars teach BATC students in classes with an low student-teacher ratio, so you'll get plenty of personal attention.
+Seventeen well-known scholars teach BATC students in classes with an low student-teacher ratio, so you'll get plenty of personal attention.

 BATC course offerings